syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Wrap-Text-in-Excel.md

 # Wrap Text in Excel

 When a text is too long for the width of a cell, the lengthy text will spill over into the cell right to it, if it is an empty cell.
-But if the cell right to it is occupied, only a portion of the lengthy text appears.
-Wrapping text is a key feature which wrap text in Excel and allows to fit a long text in a single cell.
+But, if the cell right to is occupied, only a portion of the lengthy text appears.
+Wrapping text is a key feature, which wraps text in Excel and allows fitting a long text in a single cell.

 The following code shows the comparison of some lengthy text in a cell with and without wrapping using Interop and XlsIO for .NET.